Evman90/SoundBoard/replit.md

-✓ **Server Profile Storage** - Cloud backup with 10MB limit and custom filenames for cross-device access ✓ **Production Ready** - All essential features working and tested ✓ **Default Clip Auto-Play** - Default clips automatically play when voice is detected but no trigger words match ✓ **Conversation Recording** - Integrated recording on main soundboard page captures both voice input and triggered soundboard responses up to 10MB with download capability
+✓ **Server Profile Storage** - Cloud backup with 10MB limit and custom filenames for cross-device access ✓ **Production Ready** - All essential features working and tested ✓ **Default Clip Auto-Play** - Default clips automatically play when voice is detected but no trigger words match ✓ **Conversation Recording Removed** - Removed conversation recording feature due to browser microphone access limitations that prevent simultaneous voice recognition and recording

 ## System Architecture